 - praising the wonders of food processing and how it provides the bounty of food available today.

 A confession.
 I may be making too much of this generational shift as Julian McClements is probably not that much younger than I am.
 As acknowledged earlier on this site, I am not exactly representative of my generation of food scientists.
-I do think, however, that these two authors, both educated in the United Kingdom, provide a refreshing new look at the field to which I have dedicated my professional life.
+I do think, however, that these two authors, both educated in Europe, provide a refreshing new look at the field to which I have dedicated my professional life.
 I commend them for writing such inspiring books.

 Next week: Why can’t food scientists and nutritionists be friends?